Click features on map for more information.

 Document Items represent different sorts of documents found in the building files archive:

 Every document is related to a place item.
 This makes it easy to discover all of the documents related to a particular place.
 Place items provide the containers where information about the place can be consolidated.
 Allieviating the need to store redundant informaion about places in the descriptive information about documents.
 Users can selectively browse Historically Designated Places which could fall into any of the place categories, above.

 Map Browse: A big part of this project involved the wrangling of several geographic data-sets to correlate the addresses associated with CDASH documents with geographic coordinates.
-These coordinates in turn allow us to associate the places and items with several other data-sets reflecting property assessment, and several sorts of historical designations.
-And we can also browse Place and Document items on a map.
+THis allows us to associate CDASH assets with information from lots of other sources including Geographic Information Systems and scanned historic atlasses which are now shared by other historical projects.